WXM99/SE418/task1/analysis.md

 ### 5. Optimizations

 - Using localization function to provide multi-language website.
-- Render in the back-end in low visiting site to optimize performance.
+- Rendering in the back-end in a low visitings site to optimize performance.

 ## VI.
 Advantages